HRV Filter Replacement and Change: Cost, Grades, and Reset

 The clearest check is the wall controller in your home.
 If it carries the HRV brand, this article covers what you need to know.
 If it shows DVS, you'll find more relevant information in the DVS filter article.
 If it shows SmartVent, start with the SmartVent filter article instead.

-For genuine HRV brand system owners: what follows covers what the filter does, how often to replace it, what the warranty actually requires, and what a proper professional service should include.
+For genuine HRV brand system owners: what follows covers what the filter does, how often to replace it, and what an HRV System Restore should include, from an independent provider rather than HRV direct.

 HRV is a New Zealand company that manufactures and installs home ventilation systems.
 The brand name has become so associated with positive pressure ventilation in general that many homeowners use it to describe any system that pushes roof cavity air into the living areas of the house.